During the current pandemic, Diane is available for Telehealth consultations. To arrange an appointment please phone 9650 9372 or book online.

-For those seeking advice for general health and well being Diane can provide sensible and non-prescriptive advice about food and nutrition and can assist with dispelling food myths and erroneous information commonly found in the media.
+For those seeking advice for general health and wellbeing Diane can provide sensible and non-prescriptive advice about food and nutrition.
+She can assist with dispelling food myths and erroneous information commonly found in the media.

 Diane believes that you are how you eat.
 When assisting with weight management Diane uses a non-dieting approach with a focus on eating behaviour and normalising eating, in doing so clients learn how to respond to their body’s natural cues of hunger and satiety and to develop a healthier relationship with food.

 Diane’s key area of expertise is in Eating Disorders and Disordered Eating.
 She has worked exclusively as Dietitian and Senior Clinician for the Mandometer Clinic in Melbourne, a treatment model for Eating Disorders developed at the Karolinska Institute, Stockholm Sweden.
 The model is behaviour based and focuses on normalising eating.

 Through her training at the Karolinska Institute and her experience working with individual sufferers and their families she and has developed a sound understanding of eating disorders and their treatment.
 Earlier this year Diane returned to Sweden for further training in the treatment of obesity.